scaffold-eth/scaffold-eth/README.md

 (Although, we did not do this securely, like at all)

-#### Create your own circuits
+#### Create your own circuit

 Give the `draft` command a try!
 ```
 yarn draft <YOUR_CIRCUIT_NAME>
 ```
-This will create a blank circuit template fro you to try out!
+This will create a blank circuit template for you to try out!